resilience-tech/insight-track/packages/synthetic-scans/TimerTrigger1/readme.md

 # TimerTrigger - JavaScript

-The `TimerTrigger` makes it incredibly easy to have your functions executed on a schedule.
-This sample demonstrates a simple use case of calling your function every 5 minutes.
+The `TimerTrigger` makes it incredibly easy to execute your functions on a schedule.
+This sample demonstrates a simple use case of calling your function in every 5 minutes.

 ## How it works